 MIT List Visual Arts Center, 20 Ames St., Cambridge MA

 Take a look at the List Center’s exhibitions from a new perspective.
 Join Ryan Ravanpak in the MIT Philosophy Department to discover more about Alicja Kwade: In Between Glances.
-The talk will focus on how considering counterfactuals (alternative ways things could be) can serve to inform the order and structure we project onto the world—most notably as that structure relates to our own life.
-We will examine this subject through the lens of Alicja Kwade’s artwork, and along the way we will touch on key related areas of analytic philosophy that concern, or have been informed by, counterfactual theorizing.
+The talk will focus on how identity, meaning, and value in art is determined.
+We will consider the role that artistic intention can have on aesthetic merit, and how different processes of creation and interpretation can inform our attitudes about the content, structure, and value of the work.
+We will examine this subject through the lens of Alicja Kwade’s exhibition, and along the way we will discuss related areas in the subject of philosophy and aesthetics.

 About the Speaker